archx64-ait/a7-training-distillation-vs-lora/README.md

 I have observed that even-layer model achieved the lowest losses and highest test performance, indicating that even layers retained more transferable knowledge from the teacher.
 On the other hand, odd-layer model closely followed, showing slightly higher validation loss and marginally lower performance.
 Although LoRA model is parameter-efficient, it significantly underperformed in all metrics, suggesting a gap in effective knowledge transfer or underfitting.

+### Implementation Challenges

+#### Distillation (Odd and Even Layers)

+Creating valid 6-layer student models from a 12-layer BERT requires carefully selecting and restructuring layers.
+Loading pretrained weights without deep copy resulted in unexpected tensor sharing which cases VRAM overflow `OutOfMemoryError`.
+This problem was tackled as I avoided `deepcopy()` by slicing the encoder layer list directly and re-assigning it, minimizing memory usage.

+#### LoRA

+LoRA is usually applied to full models for adapting it to a compressed architecture (6 layers) is non-trivial.
+Applying LoRA on student BERT caused training instability, reduced performance, and additionally model state loading errors due to shape mismatches.
+LoRA showed noticeably higher training and validation losses, and a ~7% drop in test accuracy.
+It has insufficient representation power or ineffective adaptation when used on a shallow model.

+#### Proposed Improvements

+1. For Hybrid LoRA + Distillation, firstly distill knowledge into a student (as with odd/even layers), then apply LoRA on top of the distilled student.

+2. To implement layer-wise learning rate adjustment, we can se discriminative learning rates to train higher transformer layers more aggressively while freezing/slow-training lower layers.

 ## Web Application Development

 Navigate to the app directory and execute the following command to run the application.
 Execute the following command: